 16. Saddleback Caterpillar

-The saddleback caterpillar (Megalopyge opercularis) is a specimen that, in most people’s opinion, has a slightly eerie appearance.
-It has a saddle-shaped back that is green in color, a body that is purple-brown and is about an inch long (2.5 centimeters).
+The saddleback caterpillar (Megalopyge opercularis) is a specimen with a slightly eerie appearance, in most people’s opinion.
+It has a saddle-shaped back that is green in color, a body that is purple-brown, and is about an inch long (2.5 centimeters).

 The venomous spines are on four major tubercles and some smaller tubercles that protrude from the sides of its body.

-These types of poisonous caterpillars, like most other toxic caterpillars, are covered in small hairs that sting when touched and leave a rash on the skin of a person who comes into contact with them.
+Like most other toxic caterpillars, these types of poisonous caterpillars are covered in small hairs that sting when touched and leave a rash on the skin of a person who comes into contact with them.

 Be on the watch for this sprite if you happen to be traveling through the eastern states of the United States, particularly the states of Florida, New York, and Massachusetts.